 How to make sense of the brain's billions of neurons

-To even begin to understand the complexities of the brain we need to measure countless single neurons all over the brain at the same time.
+To even begin to understand the complexities of the brain we need to measure the concerted activity of countless single neurons all over the brain at the same time.
 Until recently, no one thought that was possible.

-Neuropixel probes are tiny, super-sensitive electrodes that can record the pulse of multiple single neurons from multiple brain regions and then digitise those signals.
+The Neuropixels probes are thinner than a human hair, each with 960 recording sites and 384 channels that produce high-definition, high-quality data about brain activity.
+The tiny, super-sensitive electrodes record the pulse of multiple neurons and then digitise those signals.

 The engineering had three phases: